tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 {: #fig-example-deny title="Failed rate-limited issuance"}

-Unlike the basic issuance protocol {{ISSUANCE}}, the rate-limited issuance protocol in this document has additional functional and state requirements for client, attester, and issuer. {{attester-state}} describes the state that the attester must track in order to enforce these limits, {{client-state}} describes the client state necessary for successive token requests with the attester, and {{issuer-state}} describes the state necessary for the issuer to apply rate limits.
+Unlike the basic issuance protocol {{ISSUANCE}}, the rate-limited issuance protocol in this document has additional functional and state requirements for Client, Attester, and Issuer. {{attester-state}} describes the state that the Attester must track in order to enforce these limits, {{client-state}} describes the Client state necessary for successive token requests with the Attester, and {{issuer-state}} describes the state necessary for the Issuer to apply rate limits.
 The functional description of each participant in this protocol is explained in {{issuance}}

 ## Properties and Requirements {#properties}